 Reduce the unnecessary application of phosphorus to lawns, and reduce pollution in the river!

-Starting in January 2012 a new Michigan Law, Public Act 299 of 2010, takes effect.
+Starting in January 2012 a new Michigan Law, Public Act 299 of 2010, took effect.
 It prohibits the application of fertilizers containing phosphorus to turf grass (with exceptions).
+MORE INFORMATION.

-In the meantime the City of Ann Arbor, Pittsfield Charter Township, City of Ypsilanti and Ypsilanti Township in Washtenaw County, Hamburg Township in Livingston County and Commerce and West Bloomfield Townships in Oakland County have local ordinances in place.
+Many communities have local ordinances in place (City of Ann Arbor, Pittsfield Charter Township, City of Ypsilanti and Ypsilanti Township in Washtenaw County, Hamburg Township in Livingston County and Commerce and West Bloomfield Townships in Oakland County).
 Read more about it in the brochure below.

 How to Identify Phosphorus-Free lawn fertilizer.